-Abstract: The experimental Bridgman type furnace combined with travelling magnetic field Bitter coil mixing arrangement is used to investigate the solidification structure and the additive particle distribution dynamics.
-Supporting numerical models combine time dependent fields, developing turbulent flow fields, moving free surface, solidification front and the Lagrangian dynamic particle tracking.
+The experimental Bridgman type furnace combined with travelling magnetic field Bitter coil mixing arrangement is applied to investigate the solidification structure and the additive particle distribution dynamics.
+Supporting numerical models combine the time dependent electromagnetic field, developing turbulent flow, moving free surface and solidification front with the Lagrangian dynamic particle tracking.
+The results demonstrate that the mixing flow direction has direct impact on the particle concentration in the final solidified sample.